CodeBook Lab

 Accuracy, agreement, runtime, energy, and emissions metrics

 The package ships with a bundled starter task so you can test the workflow before plugging in your own data.
-For a step-by-step walkthrough covering both tools, see the CodeBook Studio & Lab Tutorial.
+For installation, experiments, human reliability, and the full API, see the CodeBook Lab documentation.
+Citation details for both CodeBook Lab and CodeBook Studio are available on the CodeBook citation page.